-The excavation carried out in either shallow or fresh waters with the aim to gather up the sediments located in the bottom to dispose them off at another place is called Dredging.
-Find out about different types of dredgers used in the maritime industry.
+The excavation carried out in either shallow or fresh waters with the aim to gather up the sediments located in the bottom to dispose of at another place is called Dredging.

 The sediments might be gathered for purposes like:

-- making the water navigation or fishing easier in shallow waters
+- making water navigation or fishing easier in shallow waters

 - for replenishing the sand on public beaches which might have undergone severe coastal erosion